 Naturopathic Principles of Healing

 The scope of practice of naturopathic physicians (NDs) varies by jurisdiction.
-Currently, 22 states and territories in the U.S. and Canada license naturopathic physicians.
+Currently, seventeen states, Puerto Rico, and five Canadian provinces license naturopathic physicians.
 Several of these jurisdictions regard NDs as primary care physicians and provide them with the scope of diagnostic and therapeutic privileges necessary to be the doctor first seen by the patient for general health care, for advice on keeping healthy, and for the diagnosis and treatment of acute and chronic conditions.
 In those jurisdictions in which NDs are not licensed, the scope of practice excludes the diagnosis and treatment of disease.
-Learn more about the Scope of Naturopathic Practice

 As a distinct American health care profession, naturopathic medicine is 100 years old, tracing its origins to Dr. Benedict Lust.
 Dr. Lust came to the United States from Germany to practice and teach the hydrotherapy techniques popularized by Sebastian Kneipp in Europe.